ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/lists/UnorderedList.js">See source code for more details</a>

-# progressBars
+# Progress Bars

 <h3>StepBar</h3>
 <p>
-The step bar is designed to be used in multifield forms allowing quick on click access to a page of  the form an clear denotation of your location in the form.
+The StepBar component is designed to be used in multifield forms allowing quick on click access to a page of  the form an clear denotation of your location in the form.
 </p>

 <p align="center">